Skip to main content

 Progress Report On Northwestern University Efforts to Combat Antisemitism

-As the third quarter of the 2024-25 academic year begins, this report documents what Northwestern University has done to achieve this goal.
+As the 2024-25 academic year comes to an end, this report documents what Northwestern University has done to achieve this goal.
 The University has pledged to be transparent and accountable, and this report is designed to further that objective.

 Statement of values